IamSebastianDev/flotsam/docs/db/RecordLinks.md

 # Record Links

 Analogous to relations in a relational database, **Record Links** can be used to create connections between different **Collections**.
-This can be used to easily organize your data schema.
+This can be used to organize your data schema.

 ## Record Link Tokens